GamerZingerBurger1/JupiterOffice/README.md

 # JupiterOffice
-Jupiter Office is the office program for JOS Its The First Office Program BY Jupiter Inc.
+Jupiter Office is the office program for JOS Its The First Office Program By Jupiter Inc.